rtanwani123/fictional-retail-ai-projects/project_1_product_recommendation/README.md

 ---

+## How to Run in Google Colab
+- Important: Before running the notebook, upload all required files (fictional_retail_products.csv) to Google Colab.
+Ensure the folder path in the code (/content/fictional_retail_docs) matches your uploaded files.

+---

 ## Strategic Approach
 - Represent product information in a form that AI can understand.
 - Implement a search mechanism to match customer queries with relevant products.